Contracts

 Step 4: Add Contract Documents (Optional)

-- On the contract detail page, upload contract documents
+- When creating or editing a contract, or on the contract detail page, upload contract documents

 - You can drag and drop files or select them